 The businesses in our Plumbing Products segment sell a wide variety of products that are manufactured or sourced by us.
-The majority of our faucet, bathing and showering devices are sold in North America and Europe under the brand names DELTA®, PEERLESS®, HANSGROHE®, AXOR®, BRIZO®, GINGER®, NEWPORT BRASS®, BRASSTECH® and PLUMB SHOP®.
-Our BRISTAN[TM] and HERITAGE[TM] products are principally sold in the United Kingdom.
-These plumbing products include faucets, showerheads, handheld showers, valves, bathing units, shower enclosures and toilets and are sold to home center retailers and to wholesalers and distributors that, in turn, sell them to plumbers, building contractors, remodelers, smaller retailers and consumers.

-Our acrylic tub and shower systems, bath and shower enclosure units and shower trays are manufactured and sold under the DELTA, PEERLESS, and MIROLIN[®] brand names.
-These products are sold primarily to home center retailers for home improvement and new home construction in North America.
+- The majority of our faucet, bathing and showering products are sold in North America and Europe under the brand names DELTA®, BRIZO®, PEERLESS®, HANSGROHE®, AXOR®, GINGER®, NEWPORT BRASS®, BRASSTECH® and WALTEC®.
+Our BRISTANTM and HERITAGETM products are sold primarily in the United Kingdom.
+These plumbing products include faucets, showerheads, handheld showers, valves, bathing units, shower enclosures and toilets and are sold to home center retailers and to wholesalers and distributors that, in turn, sell them to plumbers, building contractors, remodelers, smaller retailers and consumers. - Our acrylic tubs, bath and shower enclosure units and shower trays are manufactured and sold under the DELTA, PEERLESS, and MIROLIN® brand names.
+These products are sold primarily to home center retailers.
 Our MIROLIN products are also sold to wholesalers and distributors in Canada.
-Our HÜPPE[®] shower enclosures are sold through wholesale channels in Europe and China.

-Our spas and exercise pools are manufactured and sold under HOT SPRING[®], CALDERA[®], FREEFLOW SPAS[®], FANTASY SPAS[®], ENDLESS POOLS[®] and other trademarks.
-Spa products are sold to independent specialty retailers or online mass merchant retailers, while exercise pools are available on a consumer direct basis.
-Competitors include Jacuzzi, Master Spas and Dynasty Spas.

-Also included in our Plumbing Products segment are brass and copper plumbing system components and other plumbing specialties, which are sold to plumbing, heating and hardware wholesalers, home center retailers, hardware stores, building supply outlets and other mass merchandisers.
-These products are marketed in North America for the wholesale trade under our BRASSCRAFT[®], PLUMB SHOP[®], COBRA[®], BRASSTECH[®], and MASTER PLUMBER[®] trademarks, and are also sold under private label.
+Our HÜPPE® shower enclosures are sold through wholesale channels in Europe and China. - Our spas and exercise pools and systems are manufactured and sold under HOT SPRING®, CALDERA®, FREEFLOW SPAS®, FANTASY SPAS®, ENDLESS POOLS® and other trademarks.
+Our spa products are sold to independent specialty retailers or online mass merchant retailers.
+Our exercise pools are available on a consumer-direct basis, while our fitness systems are sold through independent specialty retailers as well as on a consumer-direct basis. - Also included in our Plumbing Products segment are brass and copper plumbing system components and other non-decorative plumbing products, which are sold to plumbing, heating and hardware wholesalers, home center retailers, hardware stores, building supply outlets and other mass merchandisers.
+These products are marketed in North and South America under our BRASSCRAFT®, PLUMB SHOP®, COBRA®, and MASTER PLUMBER® trademarks, and are also sold under private label.

 We believe that our plumbing products are among the leaders in sales in North America and Europe.
-Our major competitors include Lixil Group Corporation's American Standard Brands and Grohe products, Kohler Co., Fortune Brands Home & Security Inc. and Spectrum Brands Holdings, LLC's Pfister faucets.
-We also experience competition from foreign manufacturers, including Grohe, particularly in Germany, China and the Middle East.
+Competitors of our spas and exercise pools and systems include Jacuzzi, Master Spas and Dynasty Spas.
+Our major competitors of our other products in this segment include Lixil Group Corporation's American Standard Brands and Grohe products, Kohler Co., Fortune Brands Home & Security Inc.'s Moen brands and Spectrum Brands Holdings, LLC's Pfister faucets.
+Foreign manufacturers competing with us are located primarily in Germany and China.
 We face significant competition from private label products.
 Many of the faucet and showering products with which our products compete are manufactured by foreign manufacturers that are putting downward pressure on price.
-The businesses in our Plumbing Products segment manufacture products in the United States, Europe and Asia and source products from Asia and other regions.
+The businesses in our Plumbing

+Products segment manufacture products in North America, Europe and Asia and source products from Asia and other regions.
 In addition to price, we believe that brand reputation is an important factor in consumer selection.
-Competition for our plumbing products is based largely on service, product quality, product innovation and features and breadth of product offering.
+Competition for our plumbing products is based largely on customer service, product quality, product features and innovation and breadth of product offering.

 Many of our plumbing products contain brass, the major components of which are copper and zinc.
 We have multiple sources, both domestic and foreign, for the raw materials used in this segment, and sufficient raw materials have been available for our needs.
-We have encountered price volatility for brass, brass components and any components containing copper and zinc; therefore, we have implemented a hedging strategy to help reduce the impact of this volatility.
+We have encountered price volatility for brass, brass components and any components containing copper and zinc.
+To help reduce the impact of this volatility, from time to time we may enter into long-term agreements with certain significant suppliers or use derivative instruments.